AraneaDev/accountant/docs/resolvers.md

 The `resolve()` method must return an object implementing `Altek\Accountant\Contracts\Identifiable`, or `null` if the user cannot be resolved.

 ::: tip
-You can generate a skeleton `UserResolver` class with the `php artisan make:user-resolver` command.
+You can generate a skeleton `UserResolver` class with the `php artisan accountant:user-resolver` command.
 :::

 ### Identifiable implementation